This post may contain affiliate links.

 Agoda is the local booking specialist for South East Asia, being local they often have the best deals, but you could also use Hotels Combined (check them here) to compare prices across multiple online agents simultaneously.
 You can access Agoda’s deals and recommendations for KL here.
 If you join AirBnb ( Join AirBnB here for our special discount) there are plenty of good family accommodation options in Kuala Lumpur.
 But apartments are also available on other platforms.
 This is an example of a child-friendly family apartment in KL, without the Airbnb cleaning fees.
 This one is centrally located with amazing views and a rooftop pool.

 Family Accommodation, Hotels, Hostels and Guest Houses in Kuala Lumpur

-All of the hotels below have rooms for a family of 4 and god reviews.
-Please note that Back Home no longer takes children under 12.
+All of the hotels below have rooms for a family of 4 and good reviews.

 Back Home Hostel

 Back Home has 4 bed dorms, 3 bed dorms and 6 bed dorms, so if, as a family, you book out an entire dorm, you’re winning!
 We’ve stayed here several times and the children loved it.
-We stayed in 2013, 2014 and 2017 and it’s always been good.
-It’s not ultra budget, but for KL it’s cheap.
+We stayed in 2013, 2014 and 2017, 2019 and 2020 and it’s always been good.
+It’s not ultra-budget, but for KL it’s cheap.
 Take a look at Back Home here.

 The bus stop for Batu Caves is in the next street.